Nurse who took prank call about royal Kate found dead

 "On the contrary, we offered our full and heartfelt support to the nurses involved and hospital staff at all times," a royal spokesman said.

-William's father, Prince Charles, had made light of the intrusion, joking to reporters after the incident: "How do you know I'm not a radio station?'
+Prince Charles had made light of the intrusion, joking to reporters after the incident: "How do you know I'm not a radio station?"

 The private hospital is one of Britain's most exclusive and has a history of treating members of the royal family, including the Queen's husband Philip who was admitted in June for a bladder infection after taking part in a jubilee pageant on the Thames river.